-Woman dies after being hit by garda patrol car in Donegal | ITV News
+Woman dies after being hit by Garda patrol car in Donegal | ITV News

-A woman has died after she was hit by a garda car in Co Donegal.
+A woman who died after she was hit by a Garda car in Co Donegal has been named locally as 21-year-old Rebecca Browne.

 Want a quick and expert briefing on the biggest news stories?
 Listen to our latest podcasts to find out What You Need To Know.